giellalt/lang-nob/verbs-stems-fst-src.md

 ## The entries

-LEXICON VerbRoot contains the verbs
+LEXICON VerbRoot contains the 5700 or so  verbs

  * innbefatte v1 ;
  * tilslutte v1 ;